 Folate refers to the form of this vitamin naturally occurring in foods.
 It can be found in beef liver, a variety of dark leafy green vegetables (such as spinach or mustard greens), black-eyes peas, asparagus, and Brussels sprouts, among other whole foods, fresh fruits and vegetables.
 A comprehensive list of foods, and the amount of folate available per serving can be found here.

-Why is Folic Acid added to formula?
+Why is Folic Acid added to baby formula?

 Folate is involved in a number of critical body functions; it supports the production of DNA, as well amino acids (the building blocks of protein).
 Folate is also essential for regulating healthy cell division, and is an important part of preconception health.